 Tanya enjoys mixed-methods research and has developed an expertise in survey design and writing for policy audiences.
 She also conducts outreach and dissemination efforts through presentations, high-level briefings, and blogs.
 Examples include presenting at IFAD’s West and Central Africa Divisional Retreat in Senegal; serving as a panelist at a key session at 3ie’s Evidence Week; speaking at a webinar organized by Paris21 and Open Data Watch on increasing data use; and presenting at the 2016 International Open Data Conference in Madrid.

 Prior to joining AidData, Tanya worked with J-PAL South Asia as a Senior Policy Associate.
-In this role, Tanya worked closely with J-PAL affiliates and the Government of Tamil Nadu’s Health Department to develop project proposals to evaluate interventions to address the most pressing health challenges using randomized control trials.
-This involved data gathering and fieldwork in several districts of Tamil Nadu, and creating an interest in impact evaluation among government officials at various levels.
-She also summarized evaluations, presented evidence from RCTs, and served as a teaching assistant in trainings on impact evaluation in South Asia, including J-PAL’s Executive Education Program.
-In her role as Assistant Editor at the Economic and Political Weekly, she reviewed and edited articles in the social sciences.
-She also delivered sessions on plagiarism and research ethics, presenting data and results, and citation formats as part of research writing workshops at Indian universities for PhD scholars and faculty.
+In this role, Tanya worked closely with J-PAL affiliates and the Government of Tamil Nadu’s Health Department to kick-off three impact evaluations for interventions to address non-communicable diseases in urban areas, encourage breast-feeding, and reduce anemia among adolescent girls.
+This involved data gathering and fieldwork in several districts of Tamil Nadu and creating an interest in impact evaluation among government officials at various levels.
+She also summarized evaluations, presented evidence from RCTs, and trained government officials, civil society leaders, and donors in South Asia on tools to evaluate the impact of policies, including at J-PAL’s flagship Executive Education.
+In her role as Assistant Editor at the Economic and Political Weekly, she reviewed, critiqued and edited research papers in the social sciences.
+She also delivered training to 150+ PhD scholars and faculty as part of Workshops on Research Writing and Publication at Indian universities.